-BBQGuys has a wider brand selection than many other online outlets, with varieties by Weber, Memphis Grills, Pit Boss, Traeger, and Louisiana Grills.
-Prices start around $22 for 20-pound bags of wood pellets, and buyers can choose from alder, cherry, maple, mesquite, and even whiskey flavors, among many others.
+BBQGuys has a wider brand selection than many other online outlets, with varieties by Weber, Memphis Grills, Pit Boss, Traeger, Camp Chef, Jealous Devil, and Louisiana Grills.
+Prices start around $13 for 20-pound bags of wood pellets, and buyers can choose from flavors like cherry, pecan, hickory, mesquite, and even whiskey, among others.

 Even when you’re not shopping for pellets, the company strives to help potential customers to grow their grilling skills online.
 Check out BBQGuys’ "Grillabilities" how-to guides, expert reviews on large outdoor appliances, outdoor kitchen planning guides, and more helpful articles and videos.

-Standard 20-pound bags of Pit Boss pellets start at less than about $10, but Walmart also sells smaller two-pound bags of pellets, perfect for one-time projects on the grill, for about $3.
+Standard 20-pound bags of Pit Boss pellets start at about $9.
 There’s no membership required for delivery—the superstore chain offers free, two-day shipping on orders over $35, and smaller orders ship for roughly $6.

 Similar to the payment structures that gas companies offer, customers can make consistent deposits each month the same way they’d pay a power bill, so there’s no shock to their bank accounts when the time comes to make a large wood pellet purchase for winter.

-Pricing varies by zip code, and generally, customers must order at least one ton of wood pellets to receive driveway drop-off service.
-That means pellet fuel deliveries run between roughly $200 and $400, although WoodPellets.com’s barbecue grill pellets ship free.
+Pricing varies by zip code, and they offer skid capacities of 1.0, 1.3, or 1.5 tons.
+Take advantage of their driveway drop-off service or ask them to push your pallet into the garage.
 Every order comes with a quality guarantee, which covers issues with physical damage or burn quality for at least 30 days after the delivery date.

 And, for those mulling over a switch to pellet fuel, WoodPellets.com serves as an educational outlet, too: Check the website for FAQs and tutorials on storage, brand variations, hardwood vs. softwood advantages, and how to troubleshoot burn issues.

-Founded in 1960, this Illinois-based farm supply store operates more than 100 locations around the United States.
-Rural King has various kinds of barbecue pellets on offer, including the affordably-priced Lumber Jack Grill Pellets, which generally cost less than $10 per 20-pound bag and come in cherry, hickory, char, pecan, and other blends.
+Founded in 1960, this Illinois-based farm supply store operates more than 100 locations that span 13 states in the middle of the country, from Missouri to Virginia and from Ohio down to Florida.
+Rural King has various kinds of barbecue pellets on offer, including the affordably-priced Lumber Jack grilling pellets, which generally cost less than $9 per 20-pound bag and come in cherry, hickory, char, pecan, and other blends.

-For heating needs, Rural King’s wood fuel pellets have a clean, pleasant smell, and hold a low price tag: Buy a 40-pound bag of for around $4, plus shipping.
+For heating needs, Rural King’s wood fuel pellets have a clean, pleasant smell, and hold a low price tag: Buy a 40-pound bag for under $5.
 The low, per-bag price makes Rural King a great starting point for pellet heater users who are still gauging how much fuel they will need on a regular basis.

 Still, while prices are low for single bags of fuel, bulk buyers may want to look elsewhere—or check prices with a local store—as freight shipping can add hundreds of dollars to a purchase.
 Fortunately, the brand is highly responsive on social media, so feel free to ask questions about bulk orders on Facebook or by phone at your local branch.

-Bear Mountain has spent three decades perfecting its wood pellets, which now boast a 5% moisture content that yields the perfect smoke every time.
+Since 1990, Bear Mountain has been perfecting its wood pellets, which now boast a 5% moisture content that yields the perfect smoke every time.

 All of Bear Mountain’s offerings are free of additives, binders, and bark, and shoppers can filter search results by cuisine—poultry, seafood, lamb, pork, beef, and veggies each taste best with certain pellet blends—which makes this outlet a great choice for anyone seeking a little guidance.

-For a versatile, go-to pellet, try the Gourmet Signature BBQ Craft Blend, a solid pick for first-timers.
+For a versatile, go-to pellet, try the Gourmet BBQ Craft Blends, a solid pick for first-timers.
 Its combination of oak, hickory, maple, and cherry hardwoods complements just about any kind of food and works with all outdoor pellet, charcoal, gas, or electric grills and smokers.
-Bear Mountain orders come with free standard shipping to anywhere in the contiguous United States, and each 20-pound bag of pellets costs about $20.
+Each 20-pound bag of pellets costs about $18.

 Orders can take up to 10 business days to process before shipping.
-If you're unhappy with your purchase for any reason, Bear Mountain offers a full refund or exchange.
+Standard shipping starts at $4.99 to anywhere in the contiguous United States and goes up from there based on weight class.
+If you're unhappy with your purchase for any reason, Bear Mountain offers a full refund or exchange for 90 days.
 And, the company’s mission to make you a better grillmaster doesn’t stop when the transaction is over: Sign up for Bear Mountain’s newsletter to receive regular grilling tips, recipes, and news about fresh releases.

-Those who pay for an Amazon Prime membership, which typically costs about $120 annually, can cash in on free shipping for an especially impressive selection of grill pellets in several flavors, sizes, and brands.
+Those who pay for an Amazon Prime membership, which typically costs $119 annually, can cash in on free shipping for an especially impressive selection of grill pellets in several flavors, sizes, and brands.

-Shipping is largely built into the list prices, so Amazon is hardly the cheapest place to buy, but its popularity across the United States means thousands of reviews are available to help you make the right decision about what pellets will best fit your needs.
+Since Amazon Marketplace merchants take into consideration their merchant fees—which are meant to include fulfillment cost—when pricing their products, shipping is largely built into the list prices.
+So, Amazon is hardly the cheapest place to buy, but its popularity across the United States means thousands of reviews are available to help you make the right decision about what pellets will best fit your needs.

 Many products, like the Traeger Grills Signature Blend, carry the option to “Subscribe and Save,” for which you can schedule regular future deliveries and save up to 15% on your orders.
 The hassle-free scheduling system ensures that avid grillers will never be caught without the fuel they need to cook dinner, but the no-commitment model allows for deliveries to be postponed or canceled before new orders ship.

-How We Chose the Best Wood Pellet Delivery Services
+How Much Do Wood Pellet Delivery Services Cost?

 Customers generally seek out wood pellet delivery for one of two reasons: to heat their home, forgoing more expensive means of power like gas, or to power their grill, adding a smoky and customizable flavor to meats and vegetables.